 I actually took my mom for a mini-break and some culture.
 We stayed at the Belessaire and Thelasso resort in Hammamet.
 Tunisia is an amazing place full of religious and historical places of interest including some of the best Roman Ruins outside of Italy.
 However, there are a few things that you will need to be aware of.

 Tunisia is a popular holiday destination for Brits – it’s a short flight time, excellent value for money and rich in culture.
 If you are heading to Tunisia, don’t miss Carthage, El Djem amphitheatre and the Great Mosque of Kairouan.
 Also make sure that you allow some time for Tunis, the capital city.

 Excellent Value for Money

 Tunisia is a very cheap destination making a holiday to Tunisia a cost effective choice for families or those on a tight budget.
-You can go from UK to Hammamet and Sousse for around £300-£400 all inclusive per person in low season with companies like Thomas Cook and TUI.
+You can go from UK to Hammamet (the airport is Enfidna) and Sousse for around £300-£400 all inclusive per person in low season with companies like Thomas Cook and TUI.
 Easyjet offer flights to Enfidna from Bristol, London Gatwick, London Luton and Manchester.
 The currency in Tunisia is the Tunisian Dinar and there are roughly 4 Dinars to the £1.